 For three easy bike excursions starting in Callander, please see the enclosed maps:

 So much of Callander’s attraction has to do with water!
 The community is home to the North Bay Yacht Club and a popular destination for boat owners in the area.
 It is also a favourite place to enjoy the splendor of Callander Bay, trumpet swans and bird life included.
 Free day-time mooring greets visitors at the Municipal Dock, which is also the location of one of two municipal boat launch ramps.
 The second ramp is located at the north end of Centennial Park.

 Popular outdoor winter activities include ice fishing, cross-country skiing, snowshoeing, snowmobiling and skating.
 The schedule for public skating at the Barber Arena and South Shore Community Centre is posted on the Municipal website every winter season.
 See below for the 2020 Callander rink schedule, or download the schedule here.

-Large Hall – Regular Activities for the 2020 season will be posted shortly.
+Large Hall – Regular Activities for the 2020 winter and spring season: